owl-Holmes/Merge-tactics-teambuilder/README.md

 Just clone the repo and run the `Main`, then run the `TeamAdvisor` and that's it!

 ---
+## (☞ﾟヮﾟ)☞  Project Structure

+    src
+    └─── main
+         └── java
+              ├── Main.java              # Entry point – buffed team generation
+              ├── TeamAdvisor.java       # Team filtering reading
+              ├── Utilities.java         # Helper with utility method
+              └── entities
+                  ├── Card.java          # Card definition and logic
+                  ├── Clans.java         # Clan/trait enum
+                  ├── ExistingCards.java # Predefined cards enum
+                  └── Team.java          # Team definition and logic

+    resources
+    └── teams.txt              # Generated teams by the Main

+    test
+    └── main
+        └── java
+            └── entities
+                ├── MyCardTest.java    # Unit tests for Card
+                └── MyTeamTest.java    # Unit tests for Team

+---
+## (╯°□°）╯︵ ┻━┻ Example usage and its output
+When the pre-existent cards are **Bandit** and **Executioner**:

+    What is the next preexistent card in the Team?
+    Bandit

+    Do you still have another preexistant card  ?
+0 = No - 1 = Yes
+    1

+    What is the next preexistent card in the Team?
+    Executioner

+    Do you still have another preexistant card  ?
+0 = No - 1 = Yes
+    0

+    Preexistant cards were entered, let's find some teams:
+    [Bandit, Executioner, Archer queen, Wizard, Goblin, Dart goblin] [Bandit, Executioner, Archer queen, Wizard, Royal ghost, Skeleton dragon] [Bandit, Executioner, Barbarian, Wizard, Golden knight, Prince] [Bandit, Executioner, Valkyrie, Wizard, Goblin, Goblin machine] [Bandit, Executioner, Valkyrie, Wizard, Royal ghost, Skeleton king] [Bandit, Executioner, Spear goblin, Goblin machine, Royal ghost, Skeleton king] [Bandit, Executioner, Spear goblin, Dart goblin, Royal ghost, Skeleton dragon] [Bandit, Executioner, Musketeer, Princess, Royal ghost, Witch]

+---
 ##  (┬┬﹏┬┬) Tests
 I provided some basic tests in the test directory for `Card` and `Team` classes just to be sure their instantiation was good as well as the `equals` method but for the main code of generating the teams and reading them in the files, the only test was to try it and verify by hand (•_•).

+    ⚠️ Performance Note
+    One of the tests in `MyTeamTest` is a real **BRUTEFORCE** trying all the combinations possible for every card with also some repetitions (`constructor_throws_exception`), so, that test may take 10-20 minutes to finish (⊙_⊙;).

 ---
 ## 🔄 Make it your own and update it